JustinGuese/easycloudhost-wallet-static/content/english/blog/post-1.md

 This brings us to our next point.
 When creating new clusters your provider usually gives you one Kubeconfig file.
 This is the admin file, and you can do anything with it.
 Even though it is tempting, you should never use it except for creating other users and permissions.
 That way, if one user and role for a specific app or namespace gets compromised, it has no control over the others.
 The solution is called RBAC (role based access control).

 {{< notice "note" >}}
-  Number 6 is only available in our free PDF Download of this article!
+  Number 6 is only available in our [free PDF Download of this article!](https://shop.easycloudhost.de/product/top-7-downlaods-etc/)!
 {{< /notice >}}

 ## 7. Ignoring resource limits